 Sustainable management is an integral part of the park's management and development.
-In deciding 'what we do' and 'how we do it,' we must weigh up the different values affected in different ways by the park's use and management.
+In deciding what 'we do' and how 'we do it' we must weigh up the different values affected in different ways by the park's use and management.
 Other developments outside the park may also have effects on the park, including roading.
 Opportunities may also be available through other regulatory processes, such as subdivision, to add to the park.

-The following park zones will guide the day-to-day management activities of the park: Zone 1: Northern Forest, Zone 2: Gollans Valley Remote Area, Zone 3: Pencarrow Lakes and Zone 4: Baring Head.
+The following park zones will guide the day-to day management activities of the Park: Zone 1: Northern Forest, Zone 2: Gollans Valley Remote Area, Zone 3: Pencarrow Lakes and Zone 4: Baring Head.
 Map 1 shows the park and management zones.
-Further maps showing the predominant recreation activities, tracks and other management considerations are provided in 'The Way Forward' section of the plan.
+Further maps showing the predominant recreation activities, tracks and other considerations are provided in the 'Way Forward' section of the plan.

-Good relationships with the Department of Conservation, Hutt City Council, iwi, neighbouring landowners and the community are important to realising this plan's aims and aspirations.
-In particular, Greater Wellington will work closely with the Department of Conservation when managing the Pencarrow Lakes block to protect the high ecological values of the entire lake ecosystem.
+Good relationships with the Department of Conservation, Hutt City Council, Iwi and neighbouring landowners are important to realising this plan's aims and aspirations.
+In particular, Greater Wellington will work closely with the Department of Conservation when managing the Pencarrow Lakes Block to protect the high ecological values of entire lake ecosystem.
 This plan does not seek to control the use of land outside of the park's boundaries.